Learn To Row Program

-The Adult Learn to Row program is designed to introduce adults to the sport of rowing in a fun and safe environment.
-Through a series of eight rowing sessions adults will work with our coaching staff on basic rowing skills using large stable eight man rowing shells.
-Following completion of the Learn to Row program adults can continue to row for fun and fitness by joining the masters rowing program.
-Fees for the Learn to Row program will be credited to a masters membership.
-Register now for the next program.
-They run Monday night/Wednesday night/Sunday morning and Tuesday night/Thursday night/Sunday night.
-Call 434-5896
+The Learn to Row program is designed to introduce athletes to the sport of rowing in a fun and safe environment.
+Through weekend sessions (approx. 10 hours) athletes will work with our coaching staff to learn basic rowing skills using large stable rowing shells.
+The program will introduce both sweep rowing (one oar) and sculling (two oars).
+Following completion of the Learn to Row program athlete are encouraged to join a rowing program and continue to row for fun and fitness.
+Dues include RCA and Row NS fees.
+Contact club for available dates.

-The Youth/Junior Rowing program is offered to school age teens as a spring after school program and a daily program during the summer months.
+Our Youth Development Rowing programs are offered to school age teens as a spring after school program and a daily program during the summer months.
 Although age is not a factor rowers should be old enough and strong enough to safely carry the boats and the program is generally geared to grade 7 and older.
 With the help of our youth rowing staff, rowers will spend a fun spring and summer on the water with lots of activities to keep their interest.
-The spring program runs May 15-June 30 at 4 pm and the summer program runs daily from 8:30-11:30 am.

 Our Youth Development Rowing is a full year rowing program offered to school aged youth.
 Athletes will be experienced rowers, having completed a learn to row or after school program The goal of this program is to introduce athletes to competition at local.
 As they progress through the training program with experienced coaches they will have the opportunity to compete are larger national regattas.
 The program offers 4-5 workouts per week with an experienced rowing coach.